An intrinsic nonlinear Ohmic current: Abstract

 \section{Abstract}

 It is known that intrinsic currents in magnetic metals often appear in the direction perpendicular to the external field for linear and nonlinear responses.
-Distinct from three kinds of known nonlinear currents, namely, the Drude contribution, the Berry curvature dipole induced current and the Berry connection polarization induced current, here we report a non-Hall-type (NHT) intrinsic nonlinear current with breaking time-reversal symmetry.
-This new kind of intrinsic current from the interband Berry connection may emerge in the longitudinal or transverse direction, and both are dissipationless nonlinear currents due to topological protection.
-We unveil 66 magnetic point group symmetries that can accommodate such NHT current, and possible candidate materials are proposed.
-This theory is also applied to observe the NHT nonlinear currents in one- and two-dimensional Dirac systems as examples.
+Distinct from three kinds of known nonlinear currents, namely, the Drude contribution, the Berry curvature dipole induced current and the Berry connection polarization induced current, here we report a intrinsic nonlinear current with breaking time-reversal symmetry.
+This new kind of intrinsic nonlinear current from the nontrivial Berry connection polarizability may emerge in the longitudinal or transverse direction, and both are dissipative Ohmic currents.
+We unveil 66 magnetic point group symmetries that can accommodate such nonlinear current, and possible candidate materials are proposed.
+This theory is also applied to observe the nonlinear current we proposed in one- and two-dimensional Dirac systems as examples.